- Osome UK

 A Contra account balances out associated accounts in the general ledger.
 If the main account is recorded as a debit, its contra account is a credit and vice versa.
+If you wish to keep everything in order, trust us to do your bookkeeping and accounting duties, and we will bring the balance to your business papers.

 In bookkeeping, contra accounts are often used to make adjustments for potential losses like depreciation or loss in value.